-Nancy Scott has over 20 years of recruitment experience.
-She has an impressive track record across a variety of disciplines including infrastructure, transport, international development and professional services.
+She has over 20 years of recruitment experience with an impressive track record across a variety of disciplines including infrastructure, transport, international development, and professional services.
 More recently, she has focused upon talent management and widening participation in the workforce and advancing social mobility.
-She also has a strong interest in technology and sport.
+In addition, Nancy has a strong interest in technology and sport.

 Nancy cares passionately about collaboration and the pro-active sharing of industry knowledge so all can benefit; she has advised clients on a range of corporate issues related to HR and talent management, with a particular focus on employer branding, performance management, coaching and diversifying the workforce.

 In 2001, she was presented with an “individual award” from the European Federation of Black Women Business Owners, for her work in promoting equalities and diversity in recruitment, by the Mayor of London, Ken Livingston.